cg-saarland/hussar/README.md

 * Effective sampling strategies (such as low-discrepancy sampling, path guiding etc.)
 * Efficient implementation (in particular using hardware accelerated ray tracing)

 This repository contains the authors implementation that was developed as part of the project (in particular, [libhussar](libhussar)).
-A description of our algorithm and a summary of our evaluation thereof will be made available shortly.
+A formal paper outlining and properly evaluating our algorithm is currently still in the works.

 ---

 ## Overview
-This codebase is split up into several libraries and applications.
+The implementation is split up into several libraries and applications.
 Note that we do not currently provide any front-end for reading scene descriptions from files.
 Instead, we provide libraries and example code that can be used to easily write custom simulators that are tailored to the user's particular use-case.
 To this end, please have a look at the examples in the [`examples`](#examples) suite, which serve as a good starting point for writing custom simulators.

 #### [libradar](libradar)